foxxw0lf/telegram-drive/README.md

 2. Enter your **Bot Token** and **Chat ID**
 3. Click **"Hubungkan"** (Connect)
 4. Start uploading files to your Telegram chat!
+5. Bot Token and Chat ID is saved on localstorage

 ## 📱 How to Upload Files